Scyliorhinidae: Anatomy and appearance

 Scyliorhinidae catsharks may be distinguished by their elongated, cat-like eyes and two small dorsal fins set far back.
 Most species are fairly small, growing no longer than 80 cm (31 in); a few, such as the nursehound (Scyliorhinus stellaris) can reach 1.6 m (5.2 ft) in length.
 Most of the species have a patterned appearance, ranging from stripes to patches to spots.

 Characteristics of genus Apristurus are mostly dark bodies, and having a long anal fin that ends in front of where the lower caudal fin begins.
 The snouts of the species of Apristurus are flat.
 They also present upper and lower labial furrows.

 The sonic hedgehog dentition expression is first found as a bilateral symmetrical pattern and is found in certain areas of the embryonic jaw.
 Sonic hedgehog (a secreted protein that, in humans, is encoded by the SHH gene) is involved in the growth and patterning of different organs.
 Every 18–38 days the teeth are replaced as is a common characteristic of the developmental process of sharks.

-The "swell sharks" of the genus Cephaloscyllium have the curious ability to fill their stomachs with water or air when threatened, increasing their girth by a factor of one to three.
+The "swell sharks" of the genus Cephaloscyllium have the curious ability to fill their stomachs with water or air when threatened, increasing their girth by a factor of up to three.

 Some catsharks, such as the chain catshark are biofluorescent.